bioidiap/bob.extension/doc/buildout.rst

 extension <https://pypi.python.org/pypi/bob.buildout>`__ will hook-in externally compiled software from that configuration file.

-For any of the supported installation methods the key-idea is always the
-same: for every project, you create a new environment that contains the packages you need for the task.
+The key-idea is that for every project, you create a new environment that contains the packages you need for the task.
 A project may be a product you are working on or a research paper, for you which you will publish reproducible results.
 Each environment will be isolated so there is low